Number 1 (2020 film): Production, release

 Jaspers Lai contributes the original story and is one of the screenwriters.
 Mark Lee is the second Singaporean actor to be nominated in the Best Leading Actor category at Golden Horse Awards, after Gurmit Singh for Just Follow Law in 2007.

 Accolades

 The film received two nominations at the 57th Golden Horse Awards.
 It won one award for Best Costume & Makeup Design.

-Future

-The film ended with a teaser showing The Queens in a Thailand prison before a title card appears teasing a sequel titled "Number 2: Same Same But Different".

-An IMDA brochure also confirms that a sequel is currently in development and production is believed to be set in Singapore and Thailand.
+Sequel

+Filming of the sequel recently wrapped in early August 2023.
+Filming locations took place in Thailand.
+Reports show that most of the cast members will be back to reprise their roles, including Henry Thia and Cassandra See.
+Kenneth Chia isn't reprising his role as Tiny, with Gadrick Chin taking over his place and reprising his role as Unicorn.
+Plus, Seth Ang and Caryn Cheng didn't reprise their roles of Simon and Judy respectively.
+The title of the sequel is known as Number 2, which was released during the Chinese New Year period in 2025.